U.S. Route 6 in Colorado: Eastern Slope

+When the highway enters the western Denver suburbs, US-6 coincidentally aligns with 6th Avenue in the grid system, where it is known as 6th Avenue Freeway.
+Once it reaches I-25, US 6 travels north briefly, then follows I-76 for most of its length east of Denver.
+It is unsigned while it is overlapped.
 The highest altitude along US 6 is 11990 ft at Loveland Pass, where it crosses the Continental Divide.
 It continues down the Clear Creek valley until it reaches I-70, where it is briefly overlapped until I-70 leaves the Clear Creek valley.
 US 6 continues down Clear Creek and into Denver, where it turns into a freeway with six lanes.
 East of Denver, it continues east while joined with I-76 until it reaches Sterling, where it diverges from the Interstate.
 The last town in Colorado through which it passes is Holyoke.